-Use a visual timetable and include a symbol to show "to wipe" to clearly show what happens next, once the child has been to the toilet.
+Use a visual timetable and include a symbol to show "to wipe" to clearly show what happens next once the child has been to the toilet.

-Provide toilet paper/wipes etc., the child is happy to use.
+Provide toilet paper and wipes that the child is happy to use.

 Support and help the child to wipe themselves if needed.